Home | Site Map | Search

 Harp seals are ice seals.
 They are dependent on sea ice for whelping.
 Thus they are threatened by global climate change.
 Read more about seals and conservation issues here.

-For more information about different species of seals visit the following sites:
+For more information about harp seals and other species of seals visit the following sites:

 graphicgraphic